Cole Porter (second from right) on Yale Fence with Whiffenpoofs, 1912

 In June 1917, soon after the United States entered World War I, Porter sailed for Europe to work with the Duryea Relief Organization.
 Within a few months he enlisted in the French Foreign Legion and for a time was attached to the American Embassy in Paris, where he met and married the elegant divorcée Linda Lee Thomas.

 There have been many stories over the years about the marriage of Linda Lee Thomas, the socialite from Cincinnati, and Cole Porter.
 Most tales were calling it a sham and trying to smear Porter as a homosexual hiding in marriage.
 But many of their closest friends felt that they always had a happy and supportive marriage and deep affection for each other.
-They were married in 1919 and stayed together until her death in 1954.
+The record shows that they were married in 1919 and stayed together until her death in 1954.

 Linda Lee Thomas and Cole Porter, married in Paris 1919